Bhuvana908/ML-Projects/GAN-Based Low-Light Image Enhancement/README.md

 # BrightEN — Low-Light Image Enhancement using GANs

-> A deep learning system that enhances dark, low-light images using a GAN-based architecture built from scratch in PyTorch.
+> A deep learning system that enhances dark, low-light images using a GAN-based architecture built from scratch in PyTorch, trained on Google Colab.

 ---